CharlietheCharlie/Tranger-ai/DEVELOPER.md

 # 👨‍💻 Developer Guide

-This document provides a technical overview of the Tranger AI architecture, intended for developers contributing to the project or deploying it to production.
+This document provides a technical overview of the Tranger architecture, intended for developers contributing to the project or deploying it to production.

 ## 🏗️ Architecture Overview